wirenboard/brand/README.md

 | Light blue | (0,183,243) |              | 306 C              | 3545 C                | 2199 C                |
 | Dark blue  | (0,126,167) |              | 2391 C             | 314 C                 | 7690 C                |

-## Other Things To Know

-- Capitalize the "W" and the "B" in Wiren Board in all copy text and put a space between words.
-Wiren Board should only be presented in all lowercase when displayed in our official logos (see above).
-- WIRENBOARD PRO must be written in uppercase only.